khulnasoft/policy-engine/docs/bundle_spec.md

 #### Restrictions

-Both the `lib/khulnasoft` directory and the `lib.khulnasoft` Rego package are reserved for Khulnasoft-provided libraries and may be overwritten by Khulnasoft tooling.
+Both the `lib/vulnmap` directory and the `lib.vulnmap` Rego package are reserved for Vulnmap-provided libraries and may be overwritten by Vulnmap tooling.

 ## Examples